Gonorrhoea is one of the most common Sexually Transmitted Infection (STI) in women. It can cause infections in the vagina, rectum, and throat.

 Complications of Gonorrhea in Men

 More commonly, in men, infections of the epididymis, prostate and urethra is noted.
-Gonorrhea can cause subfertility in some patients.
+Gonorrhoea can cause subfertility in some patients.

 Complications of Gonorrhea in Women

 In women, similar to other sexually transmitted diseases, untreated gonorrhoea may cause pelvic inflammatory disease (via an ascending infection involving the uterus, fallopian tubes, and ovaries) in up to 20% of patients.
 With inflammation, scarring and/or multiple infections, issues of subfertility and extra-uterine pregnancy will arise.

 More annoyingly is the chronic, relapsing pelvic pain.
 This pain is characteristically stubborn and may require multiple analgesic medications in some women.

 Read more about Herpes: Everything You Need to Know!